svikashk/docs/guide/project-management.md

 Sometimes you want to work distraction free.
 Without having to look at all the other items required to build your new feature.

-Use My Tasks in Zepel to see just the items assigned to you across all lists in all projects.
+Use My Tasks in Zepel to see just the items assigned to you across all Features in all projects.

 [IMG]

 With the Sort, you can choose to view items assigned to you just the way you'd like.
-Group and sort them by due dates, sort by estimates, based on which List they're in, and order them by ascending or descending.
+Group and sort them by due dates, sort by estimates, based on which Feature they're in, and order them by ascending or descending.

 To make it even more easier, you can work on your items from the comfort of your desktop using Zepel's Desktop Widget.
 That way, you can complete and update your team with Zepel right next to your code editor, and not even open your browser.